 Begin planning, creating, and scheduling your email campaigns about a month before your Black Friday and Cyber Monday sales begin.

 No matter how far in advance you plan for Black Friday, your sales may not do as well as anticipated.
-Always prepare for a worse-case scenario with back-up sales ready to go, which you can easily swap out of your email marketing campaigns.
+Always prepare for a worst-case scenario with backup sales ready to go, which you can easily swap out of your email marketing campaigns.

 Pro tip: Your contingency plan should include careful consideration of pandemic product trends.
 Typically, you will want to highlight your best-selling products during the sale period but it will also be a good idea to consider which products saw an uptick in demand since the beginning of the pandemic, and which products are likely to be in higher demand as the winter approaches.